Top Banks in Kuwait

 Currently, there are 11 local banks in Kuwait.
 The Kuwait Central Bank supervises the banks in the country, maintains the stability of the Kuwaiti Dinar, and serves as a banker and financial adviser to the government.

 According to Moody’s, Kuwait’s banking system is stable, due to the rating agency’s view that government-funded projects will continue to drive economic growth and subsequently boost business for banks.

-For anyone considering a career in banking in Kuwait, this list is a helpful guide on where to start.
+For anyone considering a career in banking in Kuwait, this list of top banks in Kuwait is a helpful guide on where to start.
 To learn more, see our lists of financial institutions.

 In 2016, the bank reported total assets of US$77 billion and a net profit of US$976 million.

 Established in 2002, Kuwait Finance House is a wholly owned subsidiary of Kuwait Finance House-Kuwait.
 It provides retail banking and finance services, treasury, corporate banking, investment portfolio, and capital markets products.

 The bank employs 9,000 staff in its 500 branches.
 It is present in Bahrain, Malaysia, Saudi Arabia, and Turkey.
 In 2016, the bank’s total assets amounted to US$54 billion and net profit reached US$625 million.

 Burgan Bank was founded in 1975 and is providing banking services in Kuwait.
 The bank operates through the following segments: Corporate Banking, Private Banking, Retail Banking, Treasury, Investment Banking, and Others.
 It is a subsidiary of Kuwait Projects Company Holding KSC and is based in Safat.